beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-5.md

 21 // What are possible benefits of using a CDN in a typical AEM architecture?
 Choose two.

-:heavy_check_mark: Improve response time vy distributing server load and remotely caching content
+:heavy_check_mark: Improve response time by distributing server load and remotely caching content

 :heavy_check_mark: Deliver content from a location close to the end user